How Long Do Speakers Last?

 ~Different Manufacturing Tolerances Or Defects

-This of course all ties back to the materials as cheaper materials obviously won’t last as long as higher quality ones.
+This of course all ties back to the materials as ones that aren’t as durable obviously won’t last as long as higher quality ones.
 What’s also important is whether the speaker was designed to be repairable to begin with.

 For example some speakers may have the tweeter and the woofer built into a single sheet of plastic within the speaker known as the baffle.